 Review of current recommendations

-The study poses a critical reflection: if children whose mothers consumí 480 mg/day (the currently recommendí value) had worse attentional performance, shouldn’t we reconsider that threshold?
+The study raises a critical question: if children whose mothers consumed 480 mg/day (the currently recommended value) had worse attentional performance, shouldn’t we reconsider that threshold?

-Evidence points to a dose of 930 mg/day being more effective to ensure optimal attention development in childhood.
-However, 90% of pregnant women do not reach even 450 mg daily.
+Evidence suggests that a dose of 930 mg/day is more effective to ensure optimal attention development in childhood.
+However, 90% of pregnant women do not even reach 450 mg daily.

 Assessment in clinical practice

-Health professionals, especially in gynecology, píiatrics, neurology and nutrition, can play an active role:
+Health professionals, especially in gynecology, pediatrics, neurology, and nutrition, can play an active role:

 - Recommending prenatal supplements that include choline, since most standard multivitamins do not contain it or do so in minimal doses.

-- Educating about choline-rich foods: eggs, beef liver, beef, soy, lentils, whole milk.
+- Educating about choline-rich foods: eggs, liver, beef, soy, lentils, whole milk.

 Implications for cognitive development